Bazoches-sur-Hoëne

 Bazoches-sur-Hoëne (/fr/) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Bresnard, La Vergotière, Bazoches-sur-Hoëne, Courthioust, Les Hayes, La Saussaie and Courtoulin.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.